Skip to content

 • A/B tests → compare variants via utm_content

-• Forwarding to friends/colleagues
+• Forwarding to friends or colleagues

-• Links in documents, chats, forums, profiles
+• Links in documents, chats, forums, or profiles

 Rule of thumb: if the link is for humans (forwarding, recommendation, help), the clean version is often the better default.